-The best sales to shop this weekend: Casper, Apple, Baublebar and more | CNN Underscored
+The best sales to shop this weekend: Casper, Apple, BaubleBar and more | CNN Underscored

-This weekend, you’ll find a deal on Phonesoap, a discounted Apple MagSafe Charger and savings on jewelry from Baublebar.
+This weekend, you’ll find a deal on PhoneSoap, a discounted Apple MagSafe Charger and savings on jewelry from BaubleBar.
 All that and more below.

 Casper

 Don’t sleep on your chance to snag savings on mattresses and beyond at Casper.
-Right now, you’ll get 15% off on the Wave Hybrid, Nova Hybrid or Original mattresses and 10% off the Element.
-Bundles like the back to school bundle including two Original Pillows and one Sateen Sheet Set are now 20% off.
+Right now you’ll get 15% off on the Wave Hybrid, Nova Hybrid or Original mattresses and 10% off the Element.
+Bundles like the back-to-school bundle, which includes two Original Pillows and one Sateen Sheet Set, are now 20% off.
 Just be sure to shop soon; the savings will say good night for good by August 10.

 Apple MagSafe Charger ($28.99 with code CNNGMS, originally $39.99; dailysteals.com)